Building information modeling: Interoperability and BIM standards

 Construction Operations Building information exchange (COBie) is also associated with BIM.
 COBie was devised by Bill East of the United States Army Corps of Engineers in 2007, and helps capture and record equipment lists, product data sheets, warranties, spare parts lists, and preventive maintenance schedules.
 This information is used to support operations, maintenance and asset management once a built asset is in service.
 In December 2011, it was approved by the US-based National Institute of Building Sciences as part of its National Building Information Model (NBIMS-US) standard.
 COBie has been incorporated into software, and may take several forms including spreadsheet, IFC, and ifcXML.
 In early 2013 BuildingSMART was working on a lightweight XML format, COBieLite, which became available for review in April 2013.
 In September 2014, a code of practice regarding COBie was issued as a British Standard: BS 1192-4.

 In January 2019, ISO published the first two parts of ISO 19650, providing a framework for building information modelling, based on process standards developed in the United Kingdom.
-UK BS and PAS 1192 specifications form the basis of further parts of the ISO 19650 series, with parts on asset management (Part 3) and security management (Part 5) published in 2020.
+UK BS and PAS 1192 specifications formed the basis of further parts of the ISO 19650 series, with Part 3 (asset management) and Part 5 (security management) published in 2020; Part 4 (information exchange) followed in 2022 and Part 6 (health and safety) in 2025.
+Parts 1-3 were subject to review from 2024, and proposed amendments (a Draft Information Standard, DIS) for parts 1 and 2 were published in early March 2026, with amendments for part 3 following in June 2026.

 The IEC/ISO 81346 series for reference designation has published 81346-12:2018, also known as RDS-CW (Reference Designation System for Construction Works).
 The use of RDS-CW offers the prospect of integrating BIM with complementary international standards based classification systems being developed for the Power Plant sector.